If you are experiencing chest pain that is not settling, or a medical emergency that could be life-threatening, ring for an Ambulance on 000.

 How can you access and / or correct your personal information at our practice?

 You have the right to request access to / updating of / correction of your personal information if we have this in a health record.
 This right applies to records that we hold and not to those which we have deleted in accordance with our policy outlined above about record retention and deletion.
 If you wish to have access to and/or correct your personal information we require you to put your request in writing to our Practice Manager who will respond within 30 days from receipt of your request.
-The administrative cost to prepare your medical records is $44.00 (fee current as 19 February 2014).
+The administrative cost to prepare your medical records is $44.00 (fee current as 19 February 2014) or $20.00 for a summary.
+If you wish to have a summary of your file you can request that a nurse upload a Shared Health Summary to your My Health Record if you have not opted out of the My Health Record system.
 Our practice will take reasonable steps to correct your personal information where the information is not accurate or up to date.
 From time-to-time, we will ask you to verify your personal information held by our practice is correct and up to date.

 The Flinders Peak Medical Centre aims to respond to formal complaints within 21 business days.